 Surely that can't be right!?
 How can doing any piece of art be without pressure?
 Because it's just for me and just for fun.
 Some pieces I'll like more than others, but I can keep reworking them as long a I want, on my own schedule.
 I can share if I like, and maybe one or more of the spreads will become a study for a larger piece.
 The journal will be whatever I want it to be.
 If you've never tried it, I encourage you to give it a go.
 Here are a few of my journal spreads to hopefully inspire you.
+And check out my art journaling videos on the next page.
 So come on in.
 The water's fine!

 What do I love about Art Journaling?
 The lack of pressure!